Civic intelligence infrastructure for the agent era.

 Applied AI systems for organizations with real work to do.

-AI systems need source-aware structure when they hit messy real-world data.
-We help enterprises and nonprofits build data and workflow layers grounded in their own records, their own workflows, and their own accountability requirements.
+AI systems need records that are structured, sourced, and understandable when they hit messy real-world data.
+We help enterprises and nonprofits build record and workflow layers grounded in their own data, their own teams, and their own accountability requirements.
 Advisory, training, hands-on build, or implementation of our existing products — scoped to the outcome.

 Build the layer

-Turn public records, internal databases, spreadsheets, PDFs, and APIs into structured tools that AI assistants can search, cite, and use reliably — including MCP servers, tool catalogs, agent workflows, and the source-aware identifiers that keep answers grounded.
+Turn public records, internal databases, spreadsheets, PDFs, and APIs into structured tools that AI assistants can search, cite, and use reliably, including MCP servers, agent workflows, and the source context that keeps answers grounded.

 Train your team